tflovorn/scsbz/README.md

-Solution of mean-field self-consistent equations for the slave-boson formalism of high-temperature superconductivity in the cuprates.
+Solution of mean-field self-consistent equations in the pseudogap state for the slave-boson formalism of high-temperature superconductivity in the cuprates.

 Includes hopping in the c direction.